WESTERN POND TURTLE RECOVERY PROJECT

 About the Project

 The Western Pond Turtle Recovery Project is a long-term, comprehensive program to re-establish and protect this endangered species in Washington state.
-Initiated in 1990 by Woodland Park Zoo’s former reptile curator, Frank Slavens, the program has helped reverse the fate of this native turtle, increasing its wild population from 150 turtles to more than 1,000 today.
+Initiated in 1990 by Woodland Park Zoo’s former reptile curator, Frank Slavens, the program has helped reverse the fate of this native turtle, increasing its wild population from 150 turtles to approximately 800 today.
 Turtles are hatched at Woodland Park Zoo each year and reared here until they are large enough to avoid predation, then released into the protected habitats to help repopulate the species.

 Once ranging from the Puget Sound lowlands in Washington all the way to Baja California, the western pond turtle was essentially extirpated in the Puget Sound lowlands by the 1980s.
 This aquatic turtle lives in streams, ponds, lakes and permanent and ephemeral wetlands.
 While they spend much of their lives in water, they do require terrestrial habitats for nesting.
 In the few remaining locations where western pond turtles are found, they can be seen basking on logs, rocks or other floating vegetation.